cindyledev/freeCodeCamp/README.md

 - Pass an Array as Props
 - Use PropTypes to Define the Props You Expect
 - Access Props Using this.props
+- Review Using Props with Stateless Functional Components